Hahnel Modus 600rt review

-Of course you can always change the output power and swap from manual to TTL on the Viper transmitter.
-This will control zoom and output power for you.
+Of course, you can always change the output power and swap from manual to TTL on the Viper transmitter.
+This will control the zoom and output power for you.

 That's it job done and your back to composing your subject.

 The transmitter has a range of 100m on 2.4ghz wireless and is powered by two AA batteries.
-You also have the option of using optical control at up to 10m I believe.
+You also have the option of using the optical control at up to 10m, I believe.

-The Flash guns have multiple user modes and although mine are usually just left in manual the TTL mode is also very effective.
-There is a repeat mode where you can program the speedlight to fire at specific frequency.
-This is very handy if you have your camera set up to take a 1 second exposure lets say and your speed light set at 4hz.
-The speedlight will fire four flashes per second over the 1 second interval.
+The Flashguns have multiple user modes and although mine are usually just left in manual the TTL mode is also very effective.
+There is a repeat mode where you can program the Speedlight to fire at a specific frequency.
+This is very handy if you have your camera set up to take a 1-second exposure and your speed light is set at 4hz.
+The Speedlight will fire four flashes per second over the 1-second interval.
 Thus exposing your subject 4 times in the image.
-If the subject is moving it will give you a multiple exposure of that person over the 1 second period.
+If the subject is moving it will give you multiple exposures of that person over the 1 second period.

-Having used these units a number of times now I have to say I am incredibly impressed and I will update this blog (or write a new one) in a month or two with some images shot with the Modus 600's.
+Having used these units a couple of hundred times now I have to say I am incredibly impressed.

 If you are thinking about buying them then simply just stop thinking about it and go do it.
 You can thank me later :-)